evotyindia/EatWise-Project/README.md

 ## Environment Variables

 *   `GOOGLE_API_KEY`: **Required**.
 Your API key for Google AI services (Gemini).
+*   `NEXT_PUBLIC_BASE_URL`: **Required for correct sitemap and metadata generation.** Set to your production domain (e.g., `https://eatwise.evotyindia.me`) or `http://localhost:3000` for local development.

-Make sure to add this to your `.env` file for local development.
-For production deployments (e.g., Vercel, Firebase), set this as an environment variable in your hosting provider's settings.
+Make sure to add these to your `.env` file for local development.
+For production deployments (e.g., Vercel, Firebase), set these as environment variables in your hosting provider's settings.
 Do not commit your `.env` file to version control.

 ## Deployment

 This Next.js application can be deployed to any platform that supports Next.js, such as Vercel, Netlify, or Firebase App Hosting (an `apphosting.yaml` is included).

 For Genkit flows to work in production, ensure your deployment environment has the `GOOGLE_API_KEY` environment variable set.
+Ensure `NEXT_PUBLIC_BASE_URL` is set to your production domain for correct SEO and link generation.

 ## Contributing